zetang94/ICSE2022_AST_Trans/README.md

 For test, you can set the parameter 'is_test' to True. and set the checkpoint file path.
 The program will default find the checkpoint based on the hype-parameters.
-And we apply a trained AST-Trans checkpoint file in ./checkpoint.
+And we apply a trained AST-Trans checkpoint file for python in https://box.nju.edu.cn/f/ebdb250c46524268be41/.
 If you want to load model on your specific path, just change the 'load_epoch_path' of the test function in script/train.py

 load_epoch_path = './checkpoint/'